A semi-discrete large-time behavior preserving scheme for the augmented Burgers equation: Numerical experiments

 The convergence rates, given in \eqref{eq:convergencerates}, are shown in Figure \ref{fig2}.
 The graphic highlights the different performances mentioned above.
 In fact, the solution given by \eqref{eq:scheme} is the only one for which the norm is converging to zero with the corresponding rates.

 To conclude, let us remark again the importance of taking a well-behaving numerical flux.
 In this paper we have proved that the asymptotic profile of \eqref{eq:model} is a diffusive wave.
 Therefore, any sign-changing initial data will lose its positive or negative part, depending on the sign of its mass.
 As in the case of the viscous Burgers equation \cite{Kim:2001}, simulations show that N-waves are intermediate states.
 Therefore, if the numerical viscosity is sufficiently large, the diffusion will become dominant much earlier than in the continuous model and destroy these profiles.
 For instance, let us consider the case $\nu=10^{-4}$ and $c=2\times10^{-4}$.
 In Figure \ref{fig3}, we can observe that at $t=100$ the N-wave shape is not preserved if the modified Lax-Friedrichs flux is used, while Engquist-Osher is able to keep the continuous dynamics.
+This numerical phenomenon was already observed in \cite{Pozo:2015} in the context of scalar conservation laws.
+It is interesting to see that the same pathology persist for viscous flows.